-Each of these comes in two varieties: Local and Global.
+Each of these comes in two varieties: local and global.

 The local SET symbols have meaning only within the macro in which they are defined.
+In terms used by programming language textbooks, these symbols have scope that is local to the macro invocation.
 Declarations in different macro expansions are independent.

 The global SET symbols specify values that are to be known in other macro expansions within the same assembly.
+In other words, the scope of such a symbol is probably the entire unit that is assembled independently; usually this is a CSECT.